-At first glance, psoriasis and scabies can easily be mistaken for one another.
-If you take a closer look, there are clear differences.
-Keep reading to understand the differences, as well each condition’s risk factors, symptoms, and treatment options.
+Keep reading to understand these differences, as well each condition’s risk factors, symptoms, and treatment options.

-Psoriasis is a chronic autoimmune skin disease.
-It causes your body’s immune system to attack itself, which leads to the rapid build-up of skin cells.
-This build-up of cells causes scaling on the skin’s surface.
+Psoriasis is a chronic autoimmune disease of the skin.
+It causes your body’s immune system to attack itself, which leads to the rapid buildup of skin cells.
+This buildup of cells causes scaling on the skin’s surface.

-Psoriasis is not contagious.
+Psoriasis isn’t contagious.
 Touching a psoriatic lesion on another person won’t cause you to develop the condition.

 Psoriasis strikes people of all ages, regardless of gender, ethnicity, or lifestyle.
 Several factors may increase your risk for psoriasis, such as:

 Since scabies is highly contagious, it’s challenging to contain an infestation once it begins.